welbaz/p3/README.md

 ### GUI

+The GUI is developed, through MATLAB’s App Designer, to facilitate the prediction process to owners of PV systems.
+The main layout is shown below.

+![alt text][image]

+[image]:

+Three sets of codes are available to download for this project;
+1- MATLAB codes for the forecasting system
+2- MATLAB codes for the GUI
+3- Executable file to use the GUI as a standalone application.
+Note: MATLAB Runtime will be downloaded during the installation of the .exe file.

 ### Python Implementation

 Python code puts into action the same algorithm as in the MATLAB code in Python language.
 It is believed that Python version reaches a broader audience in the open source community and paves the way for running the code in Linux on lower-end computer hardware (such as Raspberry Pi).

 To run the code on your local machine, you need:

-- Python version 3.x.x, available for download [here](https://www.python.org/downloads/)
+- Python version 3.x.x, available for download [here](https://www.python.org/downloads/).

 - Code in this repository.
 Simply clone/download the code inside this repository.